 The more expensive Wolf Accu model has clip on wheels that can clip off when doing vertical edges.
 However whilst this sounds like a good idea I found the wheels fell off and were really annoying.

 The Isio wheels are built into the handle, wont fall off but do restrict the edge cutting ability somewhat when used with the long handle.

 NEW IMPROVED BOSCH ISIO FOR 2014 - MUCH EASIER TO SWAP BETWEEN BLADES

 You also get this blade for shrub trimming!

-Pictured right is the Bosch ART 23 Li cordless trimmer.
+Pictured right is the Bosch ART 26-18 LI cordless trimmer.
 This is a well balanced and easy to use trimmer and has the all important swivelling head to enable you to trim the top and side edge of your lawn.
+It also has a telescopic handle that adjusts to your height.
 This battery powered trimmer also has the advantage of using small plastic blades instead of a nylon spool.